09 Early years practice policy

 To feel securely settled

 and ready to learn, children need to form attachments with the adults who care for them, primarily a key person, but others too.
-In this way they feel part of a community; they are able to contribute
+In this way they feel part of a community; they can contribute to that

-to that community and receive from it.
-Very young children, especially two- to three-year-olds, approach separation from their parent with anxieties, older children have a more secure understanding
+community and receive from it.
+Very young children, especially two- to three-year-olds, approach separation from their parent with anxieties, older children have a more secure understanding of

-of ‘people permanence’ and are able to approach new experiences with confidence; but also need time to adjust and feel secure.
-It is the entitlement of all children to be settled comfortably into a
+‘people permanence’ and can approach new experiences with confidence; but also need time to adjust and feel secure.
+It is the entitlement of all children to be settled comfortably into a new

-model of settling in based on three key needs:
+Woodlands Preschool follow a three-stage model of settling in based on three key

 - Proximity - Babies and young children feel safest when a familiar adult, such as a parent, is present when they are getting used to a new carer